jkomoros/boardgame/boardgame-util/README.md

-Games is a tree defining the game packages you want included, listed by their imports, e.g. "github.com/jkomoros/boardgame/examples/checkers" and "github.com/jkomoros/test-game/example". boardgame-util will literally use these strings as the imports for the packages in the generated server binary, and will also use them to find the location of that package on disk so it can symlink any static server resource folders to point to their client folder.
+Games is a tree defining the game packages you want included, listed by their imports, e.g. "github.com/jkomoros/boardgame/examples/checkers" and "github.com/jkomoros/test-game/example".
+You can also provide relative paths that point to a valid game package directory, relative to the location of the config.json file they're contained within.
+Note that if you provide relative paths to `boardgame-util config add games`, the relative paths will be converted to their import, so if you want a relative path in the config file you need to add it manually.

+boardgame-util will use `boardgame/boardgame-util/lib/gamepkg` to load up the provided imports and verify that they are valid game packages on disk.
+See the documentation for that library for more on how it finds and validates packages.
+`build/api` and `build/static` will use the information in the packages to generate code that imports them and creates delegates, and also symlinks folders to the underlying client directories for the static assets.

-See boardgame-util/lib/path.AbsoluteGoPkgPath for more on how those static server bundles are looked up.
-Note that if modules are enabled, when build.Static() is called with a game, it will be fetched and cached if necessary.
+Note that if modules are enabled, when build.Static() is called with a game that is in a module not yet on disk, it will be fetched and cached if necessary.

 ## GoogleAnalytics